 "The firm received about $1 million in combined annual royalty payments from Young and Priority Records, which in 1990 acquired the rights to N.W.A.'s early albums."

 How Did Eazy-E Die?

-While in critical condition at Cedars-Sinai Medical Center, he and his long-time girlfriend Tomica Woods— who was pregnant with the second of Eazy-E's children together—were married at approximately 9:30 p.m. on March 14 surrounded by his immediate family.
+While in critical condition at Cedars-Sinai Medical Center, he and his longtime girlfriend (and eventual wife) Tomica Woods— who was pregnant with the second of Eazy-E's children together—were married at approximately 9:30 p.m. on March 14, surrounded by his immediate family.

 At the time of the rapper's announcement, both Woods and Eazy-E's kid—born a year earlier—had tested negative for HIV and AIDS.
-In the prepared statement which was read by Ron Sweeney, Eazy-E acknowledged that he had led a promiscuous lifestyle and that, before Tomica, six different women had become mothers to seven of Eazy-E's kids.
+In the prepared statement that Ron Sweeney read, Eazy-E acknowledged that he had led a promiscuous lifestyle.
+Before Tomica, six different women had become mothers to seven of Eazy-E's kids.
 "I had other women," he admitted.
 "Maybe success was too good to me."